 What's the cheapest new 4 berth touring caravan?

-Should I buy a UK made touring caravan or a European touring caravan?
+Should I buy a UK made touring caravan or a European manufactured touring caravan?

-The choice is yours most people believe touring caravans were invented in the UK and whilst there is ongoing debate as to where caravans were actually invented it is clear the UK has many touring caravan manufacturers and lots of choice.
-You can be sure to find a touring caravan for most tastes and budgets.
+Most people believe touring caravans were invented in the UK and whilst there is ongoing debate as to where caravans were first invented, it is clear the UK has many great touring caravan manufacturers and lots of choice.
+You can be sure to find touring caravans for most budgets.

-We have listed many of the UKs’ touring caravan manufacturers and European caravan manufacturers here so you can check out some of the online caravan brochures and other helpful information.
+We have listed many of the UKs’ touring caravan manufacturers and European touring caravan manufacturers below, check out the websites where you can view or download the latest caravan brochures and other helpful information.

 How can I get caravan finance or a loan to buy a touring caravan or motorhome?

 Many touring caravan & motorhome dealerships work with established finance companies like Black Horse.
 If you need finance check with the dealer to see what your options are.
 Generally caravan & motorhome finance is secured in a similar way to taking out finance on a new car:

 - You put down an agreed deposit.

 - Your finance company pays the balance.

 - You pay off the loan in agreed monthly repayments (until the loan is repaid along with the interest applied).